LogQL

 Now that we have a loki data source we can query it with the LogQL query language.

-In this video, we will try out many LogQL queries in the systemd-journal
+In this video, we will try out many LogQL queries on the Loki data source we've setup.

 There are two types of LogQL queries: